dehidehidehi/vim-tools-for-scheme/README.md

 " Do note that the LSPs behave together nicely only when using r6rs

+    provide script to install and build the chez-scheme lsp?
 	" todo tackle LSP configurations
 	"
 	"